-Trump’s first week was remarkably terrible for the climate
+Zombie pipelines, an EPA under attack, and that’s just Week One

 Social media blackouts

 What happened?
 Hours after the inauguration, Trump ordered the National Park Service to stop using social media because his pride was wounded by an NPS tweet comparing the size of his inauguration crowd to Obama’s in 2008.
 Over the next few days, gag orders also went out to EPA, the Department of Energy’s renewables team, and the departments of the Interior, Agriculture, and Health and Human Services, telling them to stop communicating with the public via social media, press releases, and/or new website content.

 The Twitter restrictions backfired: Former and current National Park Service employees tweeted out climate messages from various official accounts as well as new “alt” accounts, which just served to highlight how uncomfortable the Trump team is with scientific statements about climate change.

 How much should you worry?
 Not that much.
 The Obama administration put similar restrictions in place right after he took office in 2009, putting communications on hold until they got their people in place at departments and agencies.
 But once the tweets and press releases do start flowing from the Trump administration, you can expect them to be devoid of #ClimateFacts.